 The key to reducing readmissions is to operationalize several strategies and ensure accountability for each strategy, says Donna Hopkins, MSN, RN, CMAC, vice president with Novia Strategies, a healthcare consulting firm based in Poway, CA.

-“Too often, we see that the care team thinks the discharge plan is in place through daily rounds, only to discover at the time of discharge, the patient or their caregiver hasn’t been prepared or educated on what they need to do once they get home,” Hopkins says.
-“To reduce readmissions, we recommend proactively including the patient and their caregiver into daily conversation during their acute episode, so they know what they need to do after discharge to foster full recovery.”
+“Too often, we see that the care team thinks the discharge plan is in place through daily rounds, only to discover at the time of discharge, the patient or caregiver hasn’t been prepared or educated on what they need to do once they get home,” Hopkins says.
+“To reduce readmissions, we recommend proactively including the patient and caregiver into daily conversation during their acute episode, so they know what they need to do after discharge to foster full recovery.”

 Another strategy to reduce readmissions focuses on discharge follow-up.
-Best practice is following up with the patient and their caregiver within 48 hours — ideally in person, and essentially by phone — to reinforce education and confirm the patient has the resources and support needed to follow the discharge plan, Hopkins says.
+Best practice is following up with the patient and caregiver within 48 hours — ideally in person, and essentially by phone — to reinforce education and confirm the patient has the resources and support needed to follow the discharge plan, Hopkins says.
 Another best practice is to secure a home health agency screen for all patients discharged to home — not only the obvious ones.

 “We see situations where a patient doesn’t appear to need a home health screen, yet that patient might have less optimal home conditions that may compromise their recovery,” she says.

-An emerging trend is the incorporation of transition coaches or patient navigators within their care management models, Hopkins says.
+An emerging trend is the incorporation of transition coaches or patient navigators within care management models, Hopkins says.
 The transition coach or patient navigator is a higher-level point person for the patient and family with the knowledge and skills to manage a patient’s care throughout the entire episode.
-This navigator takes care management outside the four walls of the hospital, coordinating the patient’s care prior to admission, within the acute care setting, and post-discharge for 30 to 90 days.
+This navigator takes care management outside the four walls of the hospital, coordinating the patient’s care prior to admission within the acute care setting, and post-discharge for 30 to 90 days.

 “This approach ensures patients are ready for surgery, transition appropriately from one level of care to the next in a timely manner, receive appropriate discharge planning to that least restrictive environment, and are followed after discharge to minimize readmission,” Hopkins says.
 “Early demonstration projects are showing positive results, as evidenced by such metrics as increases in patient satisfaction, decreases in surgical cancellation rates, decreases in 30-90-day readmission rates, and increases in discharge to home.”

 The optimal period for analyzing discharge data is being questioned, with a recent study suggesting that a shorter interval will yield data that more accurately reflect hospital quality and factors that can be controlled.
-(See the story in this issue for more on that study.)

 Don’t Restrict Focus Too Much